ArtisanDevsHub/basic-ecom/README.md

-# MERN E-Commerce — Real-World Software Engineering Project
+# MERN E-Commerce — Simulation of Real-World Software Engineering Project

 This project is designed to simulate **professional software development** from start to finish:
 - Requirements gathering